ricardojoserf/slae32/ex1/README.md

 ```

-Once we know the system calls or syscalls, the values used in them and the order, it is necessary to get the hexadecimal values for every syscall, using cat:
+Once we know the system calls or syscalls, the values used in them and the order, it is necessary to get the hexadecimal values for every syscall, using cat and printf to print the hexadecimal value:

 ```
-cat /usr/include/i386-linux-gnu/asm/unistd_32.h | listen
+cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep listen

 printf "%x\n" 363
 ```